Articles

 Compute Trends Across Three Eras of Machine Learning

-We’ve compiled a dataset of the training compute for over 120 Machine Learning models, highlighting novel trends and insights into the development of AI since 1952, and what to expect going forward.
+We’ve compiled a dataset of the training compute for over 120 machine learning models, highlighting novel trends and insights into the development of AI since 1952, and what to expect going forward.

 Estimating Training Compute of Deep Learning Models